 Wellness Program Coordinator

 Cristin Polizzi, Wellness Program Coordinator, has been with the Jefferson Bariatric team for more than five years.
 During this time, she became a Certified Health and Wellness Coach and Holistic Nutrition Coach.
 She also studied and earned certification for Lifestyle Management, Meditation, and Reiki.
 Her goal - from day one - with patients is to help make the transition from pre-operative life to post-operative life as seamless and stress-free as possible.
 As Wellness Coordinator, she hopes to make her patients feel supported, heard, and ready for their entire unique bariatric journey.

-Megan Sabin, MSN, APN, FNP-BC, is a nurse practitioner whose role is to medically co-manage our bariatric surgery patients in the postoperative period during their hospital stay.
+Megan Sabin, MSN, APN, FNP-BC, serves as both the bariatric program coordinator and inpatient nurse practitioner.
 After earning her BSN at Thomas Jefferson University, Megan worked as an ICU nurse caring for critically ill patients.
 She graduated with her MSN from Rutgers University, Camden, and earned certification as a family health nurse practitioner from the American Nurses Credentialing Center.
-As a nurse practitioner, she worked in a busy family practice for several years before coming to Jefferson over 1 year ago.
-She enjoys seeing patients during this crucial phase in their weight-loss journey, because she is able to assist in their recovery and help them transition to managing their medical conditions at discharge and beyond.
+She worked as a nurse practitioner in a busy family practice for several years before coming to Jefferson in 2019.
+As the program coordinator, Megan assists and works directly with the program director, Dr. Neff, serves as the liason between the hospital and outpatient practices, and assists in program development.
+As the inpatient nurse practitioner, her role is to medically co-manage our bariatric surgery patients in the postoperative period during their hospital stay.
+She enjoys seeing patients during this crucial phase in their weight-loss journey, because she assists in their recovery and helps them transition to a healthier life at discharge and beyond.